tantaman/strut/README.md

 -Currently out on vacation.
-I won't be returning or responding to issues until Sept.
+I'll be returning and responding to issues on Sept.
 4th.-

 Strut
 =======